Abulfazfa/SoundSystemShopMVC/README.md

 ---

 # Soundsystem ASP.NET Core MVC Project

 ## Overview

 This project is an e-commerce platform for music-related products.
-It includes various features like recently viewed products, filtering options, blog comments, social media sharing, email operations, OTP verification, product creation, and an admin panel for website modifications.
+It includes various features like recently viewed products, filtering options, blog comments, social media sharing, email operations, OTP verification, product creation, discount management, and an admin panel for website modifications.

 ## Table of Contents